Esri/position-analysis-js/README.md

 A copy of the license is available in the repository's [license.txt](license.txt) file.

-Note: Portions of this code use USNG which is licensed under the MIT License.
+Note: Portions of this code use USNG and Downloadify, which are licensed under the MIT License.
 See [license-ThirdParty.txt](license-ThirdParty.txt) for the details of this license.